Poland · tool

 Dietary notes

-Traditional Polish cuisine is quite meat-heavy, with many dishes featuring pork, beef, and sausage.
-However, vegetarian options like pierogi ruskie and placki ziemniaczane are readily available.
-Vegan and gluten-free options are becoming more common, especially in tourist-oriented restaurants, but may require specific requests.
+Polish cuisine is traditionally meat-heavy, with many dishes featuring pork, beef, and sausage.
+However, vegetarian options like pierogi with cheese and potato, or mushroom dishes, are widely available.
+Vegan options are becoming more common, especially in Kazimierz, but may require specific requests.

 Local etiquette

-- •While cards are widely accepted, it's wise to carry some cash (Polish Złoty - PLN) for smaller establishments or street vendors.
+- •While card payments are common, it's wise to carry some cash, especially for smaller vendors and street food.

-- •It's polite to greet restaurant staff with 'Dzień dobry' (good day) or 'Dobry wieczór' (good evening) upon entering.
+- •It's polite to greet shopkeepers and restaurant staff with 'Dzień dobry' (Good day) or 'Dobry wieczór' (Good evening).